-The Sheraton Resort was the first big hotel in Port Douglas and is the closest thing to beach front that you will find.
-In places you will have a view of the beach where palm trees are thin on the ground.
 The Sheraton has huge lagoon pools, over 2 hectares, some with their own sandy “beach”.
 It also has its own wedding chapel, should you feel the urge to tie the knot.
-Vast buffet breakfasts and various evening buffet feasts are a trade mark of the Sheraton’s dining scene.
+Vast buffet breakfasts and various evening buffet feasts are a trademark of the Sheraton’s dining scene.

-QT is the new kid on the block.
+QT was the new kid on the block.
+Now it is Oaks Resort.
 It’s new, modern and funky.
 We love the retro design and candy-bright seaside colours that feature throughout.

 My kids’ favourite thing here, after the food, is the huge fish pond, they always squealed with delight as they fed the resident barramundi, turtles and eels.

-QT offers interesting evening buffet dining in Bazaar restaurant, it’s popular with locals and residents.
+QT offered interesting evening buffet dining in Bazaar restaurant, it’s popular with locals and residents.